-Holder of the Concerto Diploma from the Ecole Normale de Musique de Paris and three Masters (Interpretation – Maastricht, Pedagogy – Liège and Musicology – Sorbonne), he is currently completing a PhD in Performing at the Royal Conservatory of Brussels (Belgium), where he combines instrumental research and a Thesis on the gesture and micro-gesture of the Performer, and the transmission of musical vibrations from composer to public, particularly applied towards new technologies.
+Open-mindedness and curiosity characterize the musicality of the multi-faceted French classical and electric guitarist, Pierre Bibault.
+He is both soloist and chamber musician, and explores a diversity of music from the Renaissance to the present day, with a particular attraction to contemporary music and is dually a ‘recognized’ and ‘dedicated’ transcriber of contemporary music.
+He is holder of the “Diplôme de Concertiste” Ecole Normale de Musique de Paris and of three Masters (‘Interpretation’ – Maastricht, ‘Pedagogy’ – Liège and ‘Musicology’ – Sorbonne).
+He is also currently completing a “Doctorat (Ph.D.) d’Interprète” at the Royal Conservatory of Brussels (Belgium), where he combines instrumental research and Thesis on the Gesture and microGeste of the Performer and the transmission of vibration from the composer to the public, with applications particularly towards new technologies.

-Pierre Bibault performs worldwide in more than 50 concerts per year including: Western and Eastern Europe, United States, Asia, Canada, North Africa, and for many prestigious venues such as the Philharmonies of Paris, Brussels, Liège, Lviv, Khmelnitskie (Ukraine), the Maisons de la Radio in Paris and Brussels, the Operas Houses of Avignon, Reims, Rouen and Liège, the Palais des Festivals in Cannes, St George’s Bloomsbury Church and the Wigmore Hall in London, the Art and Culture Center of Bangkok, the Art Center of Jakarta, the Cathedral and the Museum of Contemporary Art of Liège, the Tyska Kyrkan of Stockholm, the Chapelle Bon-Pasteur of Quebec, the Kouvoutsakis Art Institute of Athens, the Universities of Cincinnati, Indianapolis, Houston, Louisville and Lafayette (Louisiana) – USA, and many others.
+He performs more than 50 concerts a year internationally throughout Western and Eastern Europe, the United States, Asia, Canada, North Africa, and for many prestigious venues including, the Paris, Brussels, Liège, Lviv and Khmelnitskie (Ukraine) Philharmonics, the Radio Houses in Paris and Brussels, the Avignon, Reims, Rouen and Liège Opera houses, the Palais des Festivals de Cannes, the St George’s Bloomsbury Church and the Wigmore Hall in London, the Art and Culture Center of Bangkok, the Art Center of Jakarta, the Cathedral and the Museum of Contemporary Art of Liège, the Tyska Kyrkan of Stockholm, the Chapelle Bon-Pasteur of Québec, the Kouvoutsakis Art Institute of Athens, the Universities of Cincinnati, Indianapolis, Houston, Louisville and Lafayette, Louisiana – USA, just to name a few.

 Design and code by RURAWEB